alshabae/FairArRecSys/README.md

-Source for "Mind the Dialect: NLP Advancements Uncover Fairness Disparities for Arabic Users in Recommendation Systems"
+Source for "Mind the Dialect: NLP Advancements Uncover Fairness Disparities for Arabic Users in Recommendation Systems" accpeted at EMNLP 25.

 ## Create the conda environment